jacobprezant/prezant.us/docs/posts/firstpost.md

 With this new proprietary format, we'll need to understand how the icons are stored and bundled to implement support for `.icon` files in our applications.

 The `.icon` file itself is simply a folder, in which there is an `icon.json` file and an `assets` subfolder.
 This JSON file is what Icon Composer interprets.
-It's made up of key-valuepairs pointing to files within `assets` within a `layers` object along with other icon details like `translucency`, an sRGB for the gradient, `shadow`, etc.
+It's made up of key-value pairs pointing to files within `assets` within a `layers` object along with other icon details like `translucency`, an sRGB for the gradient, `shadow`, etc.

 See a sample `icon.json` for a simple icon made with Icon Composer:
 ``` json title="icon.json"